cowlicks/privacypossum/README.md

 Adding new privacy protections was difficult, or impossible with the current architecture.
 And the project maintainers were not interested in fixing these issues.

+Comparisons with other anti-tracking projects can be found [here](docs/).

 # Tracker blocking

 ## browser fingerprinting